Suspicious link text (contains placeholder text)

 Resolution

-3. Click the Edit Button on the content area where the suspicious link text is located.
+3. Click Edit button on the content area where the suspicious link text is located.

 4. Edit the link, replacing the text with more meaningful content.
 Focus on where the link leads.